aarp-dapm/MMM-2024/README.md

 ## 02 Model Development
 This folder has two major sub-folders:
 1) 01 Data Processing: Concatenates all data sources.
-Aggregates data at required level and pivot data in the form to be ingested by modeling libraray
+Aggregates data at required level and pivot data in the form to be ingested by modeling library.
+                       Following Scripts are present in the folder:
+                       1) 01 Data Processing MediaData.py: Joins all Media Data
+                       2) 02 Data Processing TargetVar.py: Joins all Target Variables (Joins, registrations, Ben Ref Clicks), Promotions, Seasonality, Brand metrics.
+                       3) 101 DataCreation WeekAgeDma ChannelLevelModel.py & 101 DataCreation WeekDma ChannelLevelModel.py: This script and below converts data to be ingested by modelling script.
+Here data is created at different granularity for different cases.
+Point to be noted there is not just one data source created in these modeling scripts, multiple data sources are created which will be ingested by different sub-modeliing solutions.
+Check back on these two scripts to know how data source is created,a lthough there are some "00 Data Creation" folders as well in some sub-modelling scenario.

-2) 02 Model Dev: Here we are developing the models and submodels for Joins
+3) 02 Model Dev: Here we are developing the models and submodels for Joins.
+                 Following Scripts are present in the folder:
+                 1) 01 Initial Model: This folder has script for channel level modelling.
+It has script for both main model and sub model.
+Look for script "--------main.py" for main model.
+                 2) 02 Age Group Randomization: It has script for each age group model.
+Look for script "--------main.py" for main model.
+                 3) 03 Sub Model: In this folder, channel level output from "01 Initial Model" are broken into sub-channel level contirbutions.Look for script "--------main.py" for main model.
+                 4) 04 Sub Model (Campaign): In this folder, sub channel level output are broken into campaign level contributons.
+Look for script "--------main.py" for main model.

+   NOTE: In each folder, main modelling is done in "-------------Main.py" and contribution calculation is done in "----------Evaluation.py"

 ## 03 Optimization